Prince-Obiuto/EventSite/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is not licensed for now.
+Will later add the `LICENSE` file for the License details.

 ## Acknowledgments